martiiann/milestone-project-2/README.md

 ![Home and Quiz Page on mobile](README%20Images/wpwf.png)

 ### Frameworks, Libraries, and Tools
+- **Bootstrap**: Used for responsive design and pre-built components to enhance the layout and styling of the website.
 - **Jest**: Used for unit testing JavaScript functionality.
 - **JSHint**: Used to validate JavaScript code for errors.
 - **Google Fonts**: Used to import stylish fonts for the quiz.
 - **Git**: Version control system for managing changes.
 - **GitHub Pages**: Used to host the live website.
 - **Browser Developer Tools**: Used to debug and test responsiveness and performance.

 ---